amcginlay/k8s-primer/content/012_anatomy_of_a_web_server/_index.md

 It is a requirement of the HTTP protocol.
 {{% /notice %}}

+Now the `curl` command on the `CLIENT` will output the response.

 ## Deploy a simple web server

-Then, finally, to show how a web server would truly behave in the wild.
+Finally, to show how a web server would truly behave in the wild, try the following.
 ```bash
 # SERVER (hit Ctrl+C to break)
 while true